 The first thing you should do is plan well in advance.
-There are various regulations that need to be adhered too.
+There are various regulations that need to adhere too.

 There are a number of requirements for your pet to gain entry into Gran Canaria:

-Generally if you want to take your pet to Gran Canaria it is likely that it will have to be transported in the cargo hold.
-Although it may appeared cruel or fearful for your beloved pet to travel this way, millions of pets each year travel in the cargo hold with relatively few incidents.
-Airlines have a special designated area in the hold for pets.
+Generally, if you want to take your pet to Gran Canaria it is likely that it will have to be transported in the cargo hold.
+Although it may appear cruel or fearful for your beloved pet to travel this way, millions of pets each year travel in the cargo hold with relatively few incidents.
+Airlines have a specially designated area in the hold for pets.